TOD-theses/paper-T-RACE/main.typ

 === Analysis of differences <sec:analysis-of-differences>

 To understand, in which cases the two definitions lead to different results, we manually evaluate the cases where one result was TOD and the other not.
 To assist the analysis, we let our tool output the relative changes of each transaction in both scenarios.
-In all of the cases, we manually verify that the manual application of @alg:tod-assessment on the relative changes gives the same result as the automatic application, to ensure the algorithm was correctly implemented.
+In all the cases, we manually verify that the manual application of @alg:tod-assessment on the relative changes gives the same result as the automatic application, to ensure the algorithm was correctly implemented.

 Our analysis shows that 34 TOD candidates have been marked as approximately TOD but not TOD.
 As such, we have $Delta_T_B changesDiffer Delta'_T_B$ and ${Delta_T_A, Delta_T_B} changesEqual {Delta'_T_A, Delta'_T_B}$.
-In all of these cases, the differences of $T_A$ between the normal and reverse scenario balance out the differences of $T_B$ between the normal and reverse scenario.
+In all these cases, the differences of $T_A$ between the normal and reverse scenario balance out the differences of $T_B$ between the normal and reverse scenario.
 One example is discussed in detail in @app:analysis-of-definition-differences.

 Further 10 TOD candidates are TOD but not approximately TOD, i.e. ${Delta_T_A, Delta_T_B} changesDiffer {Delta'_T_A, Delta'_T_B}$ but $Delta_T_B changesEqual Delta'_T_B$.
 In these cases, $T_A$ creates different state changes depending on whether it was executed before or after $T_B$, thus being TOD.
 The execution of $T_B$ is not impacted by the transaction order.#todo[Relate this to the assumption we made for the approximation.
 Check if these look like attacks maybe?]